kowalski93/Land_Use_Analyzer/README.md

 |           SLUP2019.shp
 +---land_use_mix					#The main application folder
 |   |   Land Use Analyzer.ipynb
-\---temp 						#A folder to store temporary data
++---temp 						#A folder to store temporary data +---QGIS plugin                 #The plugin folder.

 ```
 ## Background